 My wife and I are so grateful for everything you both have done for us and cannot wait to go out west again and visit!!” – Ben + Kahla, eloped in Page in 2021

 Elopement day stories from the Page, Arizona Region captured by us!

 Slot Canyon Elopement Vendors to be created for images in this blog.

 Jacket – Ellen Walker Design

 I am all about making your elopement day perfectly detailed to you!
-I can not think of a better way to do that if you’re eloping where it is cold by getting a hand painted jacket by this fine lady!
+I can not think of a better way to do that if you’re eloping where it is cold by getting a hand painted jacket!
 Her designs are unique and one of a kind.
 Besides, are you not swooning over this leather fringe with delicate flowers that Jodi is wearing??
 I sure was 🙂

 The Slot Canyon – Navajo Nation